isomerpages/moe-asrjc/_co-curricular-activities/Clubs and Societies/AVA Club.md

 interviews and hands-on cleanup efforts.
 It is a testament to our club’s creativity in storytelling and dedication to making a meaningful impact.
 <br>
-<br>View our winning entry on the official NEA website:
+<br>View our winning entry on the official Clean &amp; Green Singapore website:
 <br><a href="https://www.cgs.gov.sg/keep-singapore-clean-video-competition-2024/" rel="noopener noreferrer nofollow" target="_blank">https://www.cgs.gov.sg/keep-singapore-clean-video-competition-2024/</a>
 </p>
 <h3>Training &amp; Skill Development</h3>